Greener Closet

 5/10

-ASOS publishes a list of its supplier factories and has a code of conduct for manufacturers.
-However, audits are conducted internally without third-party verification, and detailed information on supply chain practices is limited.
+ASOS publishes a list of its supplier factories on the Open Supply Hub and provides annual sustainability reports.
+However, detailed information on supply chain practices, such as wage levels and working conditions, is limited.

 Certifications and Standards